 Intensive Summer Program

-The KU Language Training Center offers intensive, two-week summer language programs for members of the U.S. military.
-During these programs students will live on campus in an immersive environment where they are expected to speak the target language for the entirety of their program.
-Structured classroom instruction is supplemented by daily language tables and extracurricular activities coordinated by native or advanced speakers of the language.
+The KU Language Training Center offers intensive, three-week summer language programs for members of the U.S. military.
+Students will attend six hours of classroom instruction in their target language per day.
 A library of popular films and music is available for students to use in their down time.

-We offer language classes tailored to meet the specific needs of military linguists at the 1/1 and 2/2 proficiency levels.
+We offer language classes tailored to meet the specific needs of military linguists at the 1/1 proficiency levels.
 Students are assigned to classes based upon current Defense Language Proficiency Test (DLPT) scores and instructor recommendations.
-Students receive certification of 150 hours of language training in addition to academic credit at the University of Kansas.
+Students receive certification of 90 hours of language training in addition to academic credit at the University of Kansas.

 The Language Training Center will cover all instructional costs for the program; however, units are responsible for travel to and from the University of Kansas, as well as the costs for room and board.